tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 2. Set the `IP ADDRESS` to the address assigned to your node

 3. Set the `NETMASK` if needed.
-The default of `255.255.255.0` should be used unless otherwise assigned
+The default is `255.255.255.0` and used in most instances

 4. Enter the `GATEWAY` assigned to your node.
 Usually same as your `IP ADDRESS` but ending in `1`